open-esq/regulationcrowdfunding/portal.md

 Rule 301(c)(2) requires denial of access to its platform when the intermediary has a reasonable basis for believing that the issuer or offering presents the potential for fraud or otherwise raises concerns about investor protection.
 It also requires (i) an intermediary deny access to an issuer if it reasonably believes that it is unable to adequately or effectively assess the risk of fraud of the issuer or its potential offering, and (ii) if the intermeidary becomes aware of information after it has granted the issuer access to its platform that causes it to reasonably believe that the issuer or the offering presents the potential for fraud or otherwise raises concerns regarding investor protection, the intermediary must promptly remove the offering from its platform, cancel the offering and return to investors any funds they may have committed.

+The project is divided into the following four parts: (0) Preliminary Matters; (1) Issuer Streamlining; (2) Purchaser Portal; and (3) Identity Solutions.
+Each of these parts are described below.

 ## Part 0: Preliminary Matters